Insulin Resistance: 10 Ways To Stabilize Blood Sugar

 First, get rid of anything that negatively affects your digestion, such as inflammatory foods and toxins.
 Eat a nutrient-dense anti-inflammatory ketogenic diet to support your gut health.
 Collagen, aloe vera, bone broth, and l-glutamine can help you repair your good lining.
 Digestive enzymes can help to improve your digestion and absorption.

 More importantly, add beneficial bacteria via probiotics to help your gut health.
 Probiotics can balance your gut and fight harmful invaders, such as viruses, bacteria, fungi, and parasites.
-Fermented foods, such kimchi, sauerkraut, kefir, yogurt, and kombucha can help to add more probiotics to your diet, however, if you are dealing with insulin resistance, inflammation, or other health issues, you can benefit from taking a daily dose of probiotic supplements.
+Fermented foods, such as kimchi, sauerkraut, kefir, yogurt, and kombucha can help to add more probiotics to your diet, however, if you are dealing with insulin resistance, inflammation, or other health issues, you can benefit from taking a daily dose of probiotic supplements.

 8. Avoid Hidden Food Sensitivities